Arts and Culture

 Timeline*

-An artist selection committee comprising of members from the TsuuT’ina Nation, the Blackfoot Nations, Îethka Stoney Nation, Métis Nation Districts 5 and 6, urban Indigenous communities, and members of the Library’s Elders Guidance Circle will be established.
-The artist selection committee will be comprised of up to eight (8) members who reside in the greater Calgary region as well as members of the Library staff and one (1) Program Coordinator who will guide this process.
+An artist selection committee comprising of members from the TsuuT’ina Nation, the Blackfoot Nations, Îethka Stoney Nation, Métis Nation District 5 and 6, urban Indigenous communities, and members of the library’s Elders guidance circle will be established.
+The artist selection committee will be comprised of up to eight (8) members who reside in the greater Calgary region as well as members of the library staff and one (1) Program Coordinator will shortlist artists to the top 4.
+These 4 artists will be compensated to create detailed project proposals that will be submitted to the selection committee for one to be selected.

 Artist or artist teams will have the following timeline to work from once the art commissions are awarded:

-*Note: deadlines for completion may be negotiated at the discretion of Calgary Public Library in consultation with the program coordinator and artist or artist team.
-The Louise Riley Early Learning Centre Timelines may be subject to change.
+*Note: deadlines for completion may be negotiated at the discretion of the Calgary Public Library in consultation with the program coordinator and artist or artist team.

 Details on Space and Budget